solyarisoftware/Highlight.vim/README.md

 - [Vim editor entities tagging/annotation tool](https://vi.stackexchange.com/questions/34821/vim-editor-entities-tagging-annotation-tool)
 - [How to replace selected text T with some function(T), using a keyboard shortcut?](https://vi.stackexchange.com/questions/34823/how-to-replace-selected-text-t-with-some-functiont-using-a-keyboard-shortcut/34824#34824)

-The final goal is to create a plugin to annotate "conversational AI" / NLP attributes (intents, entities, etc.) within the vim editor!
-Stay tuned!
+> The final goal is to create a plugin to annotate NLP attributes
+> (intents, entities, etc.) within the vim editor.
+>
+> The plugin is by example complementary to companion [nera.vim](https://www.github.com/solyarisoftware/nira.vim),
+> that I shared to annotate entities in RASA named entities syntax format.

  **Background colors?**

-What I mean with *highlight* is to colorize the background of a text span.
+What I mean with *highlight* is to colorize the background of some text.

 This plugin currently uses a subset of cterm/xterm 256 colors, suitable for terminal mode.

     highlight color31  ctermbg=31  ctermfg=0

-I decide to use black (ctermfg=0) as fixed foreground color.
+> I decide to use black (ctermfg=0) as fixed foreground color.
 That's opinabile.
-The reason why of the subset is because some (too dark) colors do not make a suitable contrast with the black foreground color.
+> The reason why of the subset is because some (too dark) colors
+> do not make a suitable contrast with the black foreground color.

  **A pattern-based colorizer?**